mlatcl/old_internal/capabilities.md

 ---
 layout: page
-title: Research Capabilities
+title: Capabilities
+---

-This is an attempt to characterize the different capabilities that a researcher needs to be successful.
+This is an attempt to characterize the different reasearch capabilities that you may need to be successful in academia.
 The aim is to list a set of criteria that are a useful guide for helping recognise the diversity of skills that a researcher needs to be successful.

 The capabilities below are divided into two groups of five criteria.
 These